Studies show that most asthma patients use their inhalers incorrectlyFacts | 21/08/2022

 Interestingly, studies also suggest that your relationship with your inhaler might affect your technique.
-Statistically those asthmatics who are happy with their inhaler are having better asthma control.
+Statistically those asthmatics who are happy with their inhaler are having better asthma control.2

-Yet, a recent study of asthmatics found that most patients played a limited or no role in choosing their inhalers.
-The researchers suggested that patients might be able to improve their inhaler technique if they would be more involved in selecting an inhaler they’d like to use.
+Yet, a recent study of asthmatics found that most patients played a limited or no role in choosing their inhalers.1 The researchers suggested that patients might be able to improve their inhaler technique if they were more involved in selecting an inhaler they’d like to use.

 That said, there could be need for a chat with your physician, nurse, or pharmacist about your satisfaction with your inhaler.
-They can also provide feedback on your inhaler technique.
-It’s fairly common that a patient’s technique hasn’t been rechecked since the first training session.
-Bad habits learned early stick easily.
+They can also provide feedback on your inhaler technique.3 It’s fairly common that a patient’s technique hasn’t been rechecked since the first training session.4 Bad habits learned early stick easily.

 Luckily, there are many sources that offer simple ways to improve your inhaler technique.
 Remember to check the patient information leaflet provided with your inhaler.
 Many inhaler providers also publish more information and guidance on their website.
 It’s good to practise using your inhaler in a calm situation when the asthma symptoms are under control.